 19 Mar 2018

-Common sense also applies and you do need to meet certain requirements to be safe: you need to be in full control of your vehicle; know how to operate it; sober and able to see where you’re going.
+Common sense also applies and you do need to meet certain requirements to be safe: you need to be in full control of your vehicle; know how to operate it; be sober and be able to see where you’re going.
 Mobility scooters that are used on roads can only be operated by people over the age of 14.
 You must follow the Highway Code if you drive on the road.

-Prices start at around £400.
-Depending on which features you need, you may need to spend more – if you have very particular needs, you may want to budget double or triple that amount.
+Prices typically start at £500.
+Prices vary depending on which features you need, you may need to spend more – if you have very particular needs, you may want to budget double or triple that amount.